Skip to main content

 A Vault is a collection of SideDrawers that all relate to one client - that client can be an individual, a family/household, or a business.

-Vaults let you create several different SideDrawers for that client, while keeping them connected to one another - if we think of the SideDrawer as a drawer in a filing cabinet, then the Vault is the filing cabinet itself.
+Vaults let you create several different SideDrawers for that client, while keeping them connected to one another.

 Why would I create a Vault for a client?